seanf316/P1-Vanguard/README.md

 <img src="./assets/readme/tablet-mobile-nav.PNG" alt="Responsive Navbar">
 <img src="./assets/readme/hamburger-nav.PNG" alt="Responsive Navbar Opened">
 <img src="./assets/readme/hamburger-nav-landscape.PNG" alt="Responsive Navbar Landscape Opened">
 The navigation bar is present on the homepage and hides when scrolling down but appears when scrolling up.
-It is easily noticeable, intuitive, and easy to use.
+The user will find that it is easily noticeable, intuitive, and easy to use.
 On the left side is the site Logo with the navigation links to the right, the navbar is responsive and changes to the common hamburger menu style when moving to Tablet or Mobile devices.
 Navlinks flex direction was changed in a media query for mobile landscape.

 ### About Vanguard Section
 <img src="./assets/readme/about-vanguard.PNG" alt="About Vanguard Section">
 The About Vanguard Section consists of a mission statement along with some flex boxes containing snippets of info from the game.
 Linear Gradient colors were used here to provide a bit of vibrancy to the boxes and a scale-up-down animation for a pleasing experience.
+The mission statement is clear and should provide the user with a clear description of what the site is about.

 ### Destiny's Story for Beginners Section
 <img src="./assets/readme/about-destiny.PNG" alt="Destiny's Story for Beginners Section">